ayus-10/weather-app/README.md

 # About

-This is a simple weather application that uses a free weather API, built using React(Vite).
+This is a simple weather application that uses a free weather API, built using React JS.

 ![Demo Image](https://www.aayushupreti.com.np/assets/weather-d0603fc9.png)